tkumar012/tkumar012.github.io/03_Research.md

-## Available working papers
+##  Working papers

-["Voice and responsiveness:
+"Voice and responsiveness:
-Citizen strategies for engaging bureaucrats in India"](https://tanukumar.com/Voice_Responsiveness.pdf) with G. Kruks-Wisner.
+Citizen strategies for engaging bureaucrats in India" with G. Kruks-Wisner.